 Yes.
 While we do recommend attending a beginners class or series to fine tune your practice and learn the basics so you can practice safely, our All Levels Vinyasa classes are just that for all levels.
 Variations for every level of practitioner will be offered.
 Click here for our All Levels Vinyasa class description.

 Yes.
-We offer rental mats and towels for $1 each
+We offer rental mats for $2 each

 Should I bring water to class?